Is your Website Mobile Friendly?

 Why Should Your Website Be Mobile Friendly?

-The main reason that any web design should include mobile device optimization is that more people browse and buy using their mobile phones, rather than their laptops and computers.
+The main reason that any web design should include mobile device optimization is that more people browse and buy using their mobile phones mobile phones, rather than their laptops and computers.
 We are out and about so much of the time, meaning our mobile device is our go to gadget.
 I guess it was inevitable that this would become the most popular way of selling and buying goods.

 If your website is not designed to work well on a mobile phone, then your customers will most likely look elsewhere rather than waiting to get onto their laptops to buy later.
 This is what customers expect these days, and if they do not receive mobile-friendly sites, then they will swiftly move onto your competition.
 You and your business will be left behind.
 Ouch.